-The canal is where runners can
+The canal is where runners can be found in Phoenix. |

 That is the title I gave to the log I was keeping for myself chronicling my rehabilitation here in Phoenix.
 I just looked at these notes for the first time since Wednesday and realized I stopped keeping notes when I stopped feeling pain in my knee.
 That's right--I stopped feeling pain in my knee.